History of the Bra: A Humorous Examination

 There are "enhanced" styles, "minimizing" styles, "lightly filled" styles and "nude" styles.
 Front hooks, back hooks, no hooks, push-ups, slenderizers, and exercise models.

-There are mid-lines, long-lines (almost a corset!), and then you can choose underwires, unwired, straps or strapless; even convertibles!
+There are mid-lines, long-lines (almost a corset!), and then you can choose underwires, unwired, straps or strapless; even convertibles, without wheels, of course!

 I'm not even going to attempt to discuss specialized brassieres for pregnant and nursing women--that's a whole other set of sizing complications, and assorted features to compare.